ytrevor81/NFL-Stats-Library/README.md

 - Database is MySQL, which is accessed by Django via models.py.
 - A library was created to utilize reusable code in data_functions.py.
 These functions handle most of the data processing when extracted from the MySQL database.
+- Deployed on a Linode VPS server, using Apache2 and Ubuntu.
 - Website is www.nfl-stats-library.com

 # Home/Full Season Stats